 By default, the value member is not set.
 It can be set to attach additional information to the created entities.
 The value of the GROUP_DATA policy is propagated via built-in topics.
-The data writer built-in topic data contains the GROUP_DATA from the publisher and the data reader built-in topic data contains the GROUP_DATA policy could be used to implement matching mechanisms similar to those of the PARTITION policy except the decision could be made based on an application-defined policy.
+The data writer built-in topic data contains the GROUP_DATA from the publisher and the data reader built-in topic data contains the GROUP_DATA from the subscriber.
+The GROUP_DATA policy could be used to implement matching mechanisms similar to those of the PARTITION policy except the decision could be made based on an application-defined policy.